al1fandi/hr-project/README.md

 * There are more male employees, but the number of male and female employees does not differ much.
 * The age range of most employees is 25-34.
 * 74% of employees work in the head office, and some are remote.
-* The average length of service for employees is 7 years.
+* The average length of service for employees is seven years.
-* Out of a total of 14, there is only 1 department that has the most female employees, the rest are dominated by male.
+* Out of a total of 14, only one department has the most female employees.
+Males dominate the rest.
 * The job title 'Research Assistant II' has the highest number of employees.
 * Auditing is the department that has the most terminations.
 * Many employees come from the state of Ohio.
-* The percentage of employee changes decreased in 2003, 2005, 2006 and increased again until 2020.
+* The percentage of employee changes decreased in 2003, 2005, and 2006 and increased again until 2020.
-* The longest average tenure in the Auditing department is 10 years.
+* The longest average tenure in the Auditing department is ten years.
 * You can see the sql query in this [LINK](https://github.com/al1fandi/HR_Project/tree/1e468d5d7b85ea2e370fdc9a8c39f997e17b63a5/query)